koernerclaudia/ChitChat/README.md

-# ChitChat - Chat App (with ReactNative)
+# ChitChat - Native Mobile App, built with ReactNative

 ## Project Details:

 This is another app I created uring my studies with CareerFoundry.

 The task was to build a chat app for mobile devices using React Native.
 The app provides users with a chat interface and options to share images and their location.

 ## TechStack:

-Build: ReactNative with GiftedChat Library & Expo
+- **Build**: ReactNative with GiftedChat Library & Expo
-Data storage: Google Firebase
+- **Data storage**: Google Firebase
-Testing: iOS Simulator, Android Emulator
+- **Testing**: iOS Simulator, Android Emulator, iPhone 14

 ## Key features & Components:

-- A page (Screen 1 of 2) where users can enter their name and choose a background color for the chat screen before joining the chat (Screen 2 of 2).
+- A Welcome Screen (Screen 1 of 2) where users can enter their name and choose a background color for the chat screen before joining the chat (Screen 2 of 2).
-- A page displaying the conversation, as well as an input field and submit button.
-- The chat must provide users with two additional communication features: sending images and location data.
-- Data can be stored online and offline.

-## Technical Requirements

-- The app must be written in React Native.
-- The app must be developed using Expo.
-- The app must be styled according to the given screen design.
-- Chat conversations must be stored in Google Firestore Database.
-- The app must authenticate users anonymously via Google Firebase authentication.
+- The app authenticates users anonymously via Google Firebase authentication.
-- Chat conversations must be stored locally.
-- The app must let users pick and send images from the phone’s image library.
+- This 2nd screen displaying the conversation between chat members.
+- People can send
+    - text
+    - images from their local photo library app
-- The app must let users take pictures with the device’s camera app, and send them.
+    - take images and send them
-- The app must store images in Firebase Cloud Storage.
-- The app must be able to read the user’s location data.
-- Location data must be sent via the chat in a map view.
-- The chat interface and functionality must be created using the Gifted Chat library.
-- The app’s codebase must contain comments.
+    - send their location (map integration, connection to native map app).
+- Data can be stored online (Firebase Cloud Storage) and offline, users can clear the screen.

 ## Tools & resources used